introlab/opentera/docker/prod/README.md

 > Please note that this example does not provide a STUN/TURN server.
 Modify the file [ice_servers.json](teraserver/ice_servers.json) to configure your favorite or custom STUN/TURN servers.

-### Step 6: Copy your SSL certificates to the certificates directory
+#### Step 6: Copy your SSL Certificates to the Certificates Directory

 The shared volume `certificates` is used to read the SSL certificate configuration.